Sweet Hawaiian rolls are the perfect complement to juicy sliders

 - Serve on King’s Hawaiian rolls with lettuce, tomato, pickles, ketchup, and mustard for an All American slider!

 Read more about Disney Dinners: Cars here.
-Watch the video highlights:
+Watch the episode: